Vytek/MayaVerse03/README.md

 * Decentralized architectures: Almost all platforms for virtual worlds are based on classic client-server architecture.
 Moving to a peer-to-peer system would have enormous advantages.
 JanusVR, for example, allows you to use the incredible ipfs (Inter-Planetary File System) for the fast recovery of different assets.

-Implementation of the Alfa version
+Implementation of the Alfa version.

 The software is currently only developed for Windows platform.

 The current Client system is based on SW:

 3D Graphics Engine: Unity3D 2017.3.1f01